Last Updated on December 21, 2022

 Another great way to meet Korean friends online is through Facebook groups.
-Did you know that on Facebook, you can find groups and communities that focus on a variety of different interests, hobbies, and passions?
-For example, there are many Facebook groups having to do with touring around Korea, attending social events in Korea, and learning about Korean culture and history.
+Did you know that on Facebook, you can find groups and communities that focus on various interests, hobbies, and passions?
+For example, many Facebook groups are having to do with touring around Korea, attending social events in Korea, and learning about Korean culture and history.
 This list will give you just a small portion of what is there in the entirety of Facebook, so after reading this article, go forth and explore!

 Close to the Northern edge of Seoul lies the district of Haebangchon or HBC, as people often refer to it as.
 Made up of Korean words for ‘freedom’ or ‘liberation’ (해방) and ‘village’ (촌), HBC is situated in the region of Yongsan.
 Itaewon is an area of Seoul close to Yongsan famous for its ex-pat community and vivacious lifestyle.